simonprickett/simonprickett.github.io/_posts/2020-04-15-raspberry-pi-coding-in-swift-traffic-lights.md

 ---

-Let me know what you’re up to with the Raspberry Pi — [find me on Twitter](https://twitter.com/simon_prickett) or via the comments here.
+Let me know what you’re up to with the Raspberry Pi — [find me on Twitter](https://twitter.com/simon_prickett).
 If you enjoyed this article, please share it far and wide!

 ---